lmnleaf/github-getting-started-guides/ghec/enabling-sso-on-existing-organization.md

 # Enabling SSO on an Existing GitHub Organization

 <details>
-  <summary>Step 1: Enable SSO on the GitHub Organization.
+  <summary>Step 1: Enable SSO & SCIM on the GitHub Organization.
 DO NOT require SSO Yet.</summary>
   <br>

   - <details>